Two-factor Authentication

 4. Click Disable 2FA.

-Disabling clears the TOTP secret and all unused backup codes.
-Re-enabling later starts the setup flow from scratch.
+The disable action clears the TOTP secret and all unused backup codes.
+If you enable 2FA later, the setup starts again from the beginning.

 Next steps